MengyuWu/ADB-HW2/mlh2197-proj2/README.txt

 in Part 2a: Document Sampling is fulfilled.
 For example, if a site is classified under Root/Health, then the Root category .txt file for this site will include the results of both Root-level queries and Health-level queries, while the Health category .txt file will include the Health-level queries.

+Since the category hierarchy is fixed, and it's impossible to know which categories the database will be classified as beforehand, several versions of the root sample set is created, such that rootSample contains only urls from the Root-level queries and rootComputerSample, rootHealthSample, and rootSportsSample contain the urls for both Root-level queries and queries at the Computer, Health, and Sports levels respectively.
+After the database has been classified, the appropriate root sample TreeSet is used to generate the content summary for the Root-siteName.txt file.

 5) Your Bing account key (so we can test your project) L5ZA7UJt279Hm0QcBPu50yHHWRS1ZNzlifvHTiK5onw